arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 `--rocksdb.total-write-buffer-size` (Hidden)

-The total amount of data to build up in all in-memory buffers (backed by log files).
+The total amount of data to build up in all in-memory buffers (backed by log files, in bytes).
 This option, together with the block cache size configuration option, can be used to limit memory usage.

 If set to 0, the memory usage is not limited.
+This is the default setting in 3.3.
+Please note that the default setting may be adjusted in future versions of ArangoDB.

-If set to 0, this will cap memory usage for write buffers but may have an effect on performance.
-If there is less than 4GiB of RAM on the system, the default value is 512MiB.
-If there is more, the default is `(system RAM size - 2GiB) * 0.4`.
+If set to a value greater than 0, this will cap the memory usage for write buffers, but may have an effect on write performance.

 `--rocksdb.min-write-buffer-number-to-merge`